Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

 The RDS fee, which was 3,300 USD per month, can be reduced to 1,820 USD per month, resulting in a savings of 1,480 USD per month.

-We were able to calculate the following.
+We were able to calculate that:

 This graph can be reproduced by editing the following JSON appropriately.